namadjidku/CarND-LaneLines-P1-master/README.md

 [image6]: ./test_images_output/whiteCarLaneSwitch.jpg "Lane lines"

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I applied Gaussian Smoothing to the grayscaled images with kernel size equals to 9.
-At the next stage I used Canny transformation to detect edges, after that I did region selection in the shape of trapezoid to remove not relevant to the lane lines edges.
-Last step was using the Hough space transformation to identify the lane lines.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by averaging the coordinates of the line segments identified by the Hough space transformation.
-The line segments were classified based on positive or negative slopes.
-After finding the averaged begining and end points, I used np.polyfit to find the slope and intercept of the line going though these averaged points.
+The detection pipeline consists of 5 steps.
+First, the images are converted to the grayscale and smothed using Gaussian Smoothing with a  kernel of size 9.
+At the next stage the Canny edge detection was applied.
+After that to remove not relevant to the lane lines edges, we masked the images with a mask of trapezoidal shape as we assume that the lines are located in the lower half of the images.
+At the last step, we used Hough space transform to get lane lines segments.
+The function draw_lines() averages the coordinates of these line segments for both left and right lines (segments were classified based on the positive or negative slopes).
+After finding the averaged begining and end points, np.polyfit was used to find the slope and intercept of the line going though these averaged points.

 Detected lines (white)     |  Detected lines (yellow) |  Detected lines (yellow)
 :-------------------------:|:------------------------:|:----------------------: